 Our Stained Glass

-Most of our stained glass was designed by the noted Delaware River Valley artist Frank Schoonover, who was a long-time member of ICH.
+Most of our stained glass was designed by the noted Delaware River Valley artist Frank Schoonover, who was a long-time member of Immanuel.
 Below is a booklet that tells the story of our stained glass windows